SherG/sherrieg/content/blog/marco-rubio-gmail/index.md

 I'm writing an in-depth article about this for my SignalFox.org site.
 But I'll cut to the chase here.

 * There are always 3 groups involved in email marketing: the marketers, the end user, and the third parties in between.
 Those third-parties include email providers, email marketing platforms, add-on spam filters, and countless apps that help you sort and filter your emails. <em>Any of these can impact whether or not an email is marked as "spam."</em>
-* The authors of a study that Republican senators cited as proving Gmail bias, have said their findings are being misinterpreted.
+* The authors of a study that Republican senators cited as proving Gmail bias, have said their findings are being <a href="https://www.washingtonpost.com/politics/2022/05/25/republicans-seized-study-proof-googles-bias-its-authors-say-it-being-misrepresented/" target="blank">misinterpreted</a>.
 * Political campaign marketers are known to engage in <a href="http://ahoy-assets.twilio.com/docs/Twilio_2019_Presidential_Campaign_Email_Study.pdf?_ga=2.88913947.1452877676.1655763021-1551870462.1654233161" target="blank">poor email marketing practices</a>: the very practices that cause email to be marked as spam.
-* Professional marketing teams, when faced with spam problems, will say "Let's put our Sherlock Holmes hats on and figure out what we're doing wrong."
+* Professional marketing teams, when faced with spam problems, say "Let's put our Sherlock Holmes hats on and figure out what we're doing wrong."
 * While no observer knows the details of the Rubio team's email marketing practices, it's reasonable to view claims of sabotage by Google with skepticism and to avoid amplifying them.

 Spam problems call for objective diagnostics and testing rather than speculation.